getappmap/vscode-appland/README.md

 # AppMap for Visual Studio Code

-Get accurate software design diagrams drawn automatically in your IDE.
-In less than 2 minutes you can go from installing this extension to viewing diagrams in your IDE, because AppMap creates diagrams automatically when your code is executed.
+Navigate your code more efficiently with interactive, accurate software architecture diagrams right in your IDE.
+In less than two minutes you can go from installing this extension to exploring maps of your code's architecture.
 AppMap helps you:

 - Onboard to code architecture, with no extra work for the team
 - Conduct code and design reviews using live and accurate data